 Thank you to Milly for sleeping next to me while I work and making me take breaks from painting to go outside.
 You're the best dog creature ever!

 And finally, thank you to everyone who stuck with me and supported me.
 By far, this has been the most challenging and rewarding project I have ever had the pleasure of working on.
 I hope you enjoy using these cards as much as I enjoyed making them!
-Its impossible not to pour your soul into a project like this.
-It has brought me closer to nature, and I hope that it brings you the same spiritual experience that I felt while creating them!
+I hope that it brings you the same spiritual experience that I felt while creating them!

 I am in your debt.